Ahmed Niyazi: Balkan Wars (1912-1913) and death

 During the Balkan Wars (1912-1913), Niyazi and his Resne regiment remained until the end of the conflict and fought alongside Cavit Pasha.
 In April 1913 he arrived in Vlorë to board a ferry departing for Istanbul where he was shot by four men on the port docks.
 No one claimed responsibility for his death as rumors of the time speculated that either someone having a personal vendetta, an Albanian nationalist or a CUP rival ordered the assassination.
 Niyazi was killed by Albanian committee members who were the men of Ismail Toptani and Ismail Kemal.
-As the death of Niyazi was the result of people close to him and not of war or battles, the event is remembered in a Turkish proverb as "Ne şehittir ne gazi, hiç yoluna gitti Niyazi" (Neither a martyr nor a veteran, Niyazi died for nothing).
+As the death of Niyazi was the result of people close to him and not of war or battles, the event is remembered in a Turkish rhyming proverb as "Ne şehittir ne gazi, hiç yoluna gitti Niyazi" (Neither a martyr nor a gazi, Niyazi died for nothing).

 Personal life and family

 Niyazi was married to Feride Hanım (died 1966), who originated from an old Istanbulite family in the Saraçhanebaşı (Saraçhane) neighbourhood of the Fatih district of the city.
 He had two sons Mithat (born 1911) and Saim (born 1913) with Feride and during the Balkan Wars she went back to Istanbul.
 Niyazi has descendants from both sons in Istanbul and they carry the surname Resnelioğlu in honour of their ancestor.
 The Resnelioğlu family unsuccessfully lobbied the Turkish government in the 1980s-1990s for assistance to have the body of Niyazi exhumed from Vlorë, Albania and reburied in Turkey at the Hill of Eternal Freedom (Hürriyet-i Ebediye Tepesi).